Education Without Borders (Sudan): History

 Established in January 2011 to improve school education in villages across Sudan, EWB ethoses is to activate the society and interact with it to grow and expand to the point of becoming as large as the society itself, then blend and dissolve completely resulting in a society that is concerned with education as an ongoing imperative issue.
 The group started with a number of university students and graduates.
 Its first activity was a campaign to collect used school books from families and private schools and redistribute them to the poorer students and schools.
 The campaign successfully distributed more than 5,000 books across Sudan.
 As of September 2022, the Facebook group had 29k members.

 The group was originally called Teachers Without Borders (معلمون بلا حدود).
 The name later changed to Education Without Borders after the authorities in Sudan refused to register it as a Non-governmental organization (NGO), claiming the proposed name requires members of the organization to be registered teachers.
 Despite the name change, the group remains unregistered with the Humanitarian Aid Commission of Sudan.

 Education Without Borders has carried out several projects since its inauguration in 2011 including the My painting, My smile art exhibition (بسمتي في رسمتي), which featured paintings by poorer school students from across the country depicting their ambitions, dreams, and hopes for the future.
 The exhibition also features professional photography by group members depicting the schools of the participating students.
 This creates an image of both the present situation and the future the organization hopes to create.

-One of the current projects the group is undertaking is the Translation project - where it hopes to translate various Wikipedia articles from English to Arabic in various topics (Medical Sciences, Engineering, Science, Economics and History).
+Other project that the group is undertaking is the Translation project - where it hopes to translate various Wikipedia articles from English to Arabic in various topics (Medical Sciences, Engineering, Science, Economics and History).
 The end goal of the project is to increase the Arabic content on Wikipedia.